 On September 17, 2020, FERC issued a new final rule intended to enable aggregators of distributed energy resource (DER) like small generators, rooftop solar, behind-the-meter batteries and electric vehicles to compete in all regional organized wholesale electric markets.
-The purpose is to remove what FERC sees as existing barriers to distributed generation and to increase the competitiveness of wholesale markets.
+The purpose is to remove what FERC sees as existing barriers to DER and to increase the competitiveness of wholesale markets.
 MISO's compliance filing was filed in April 2022, with implementation details to be worked out over the next eight years.
-MISO held a series of DER Task Force meetings throughout 2022 that will continue into at least 2023 that serve as a clearing house for discussions on MISO's Order 2222 compliance filing.
+FERC required MISO to refile an updated compliance tariff due in May 2024.
+MISO held a series of DER Task Force meetings throughout the last two years that serve as a clearing house for discussions on MISO's Order 2222 compliance filing.